mpc-csis/csis10a-lab-09/FallingObjects.md

 ## Setting up

 Create a new class called `FallingObjects`.
-If you are working in BlueJ, download [`Particle.class`](Particle.class) and save it into your lab9 project folder.
-Restart BlueJ and you will see the pre-compiled Particle class in your lab 9 window.
-Note that you will not be able to read the source code for this class.
+Note that you must work in Visual Studio Code or IntelliJ.
+BlueJ will not work for this lab.

 ## Background information